AI, Can you identify who is speaking?

 - On June 13, 2021

-- speaker recognition
+- AI, contact center, speaker recognition

 The voice of each person sounds different and has its own unique characteristics.
 These characteristics can be divided into linguistic vs. non-linguistic and also to auditory vs. acoustic ones.
 This fact is being used for decades in forensic cases.
 When needed, the speech is being analyzed using different methods to provide forensic proof.
 For example, the auditory analysis will include linguistic comparison of samples, on the other hand acoustic analysis will focus on the differences caused by the structure of the vocal tract of each person.